 Apply to NREC-CT

-The NREC-CT will review applications related to Clinical Trials of Investigational Medicinal Products.
+The NREC-CT reviews applications related to Clinical Trials of Investigational Medicinal Products.
 This includes interventional and low-interventional studies that include medicines for human use.

 Submit under the Clinical Trial Regulation

-- Where feasible, the National Office encourages all new clinical trial applications to be submitted under the Clinical Trial Regulation.
+- As of 31 January 2023, all new clinical trial applications to be submitted under the Clinical Trial Regulation.